the perfect day to work on a home worthy of God.

 Do not judge a place of worship by its appearance or by the quality of the cars in the parking lot on Sunday.
 Find out about the work its members perform in God’s name and the prudent and effective use of the funds that are raised.

 We wouldn’t want to donate $100 to a charity that spent $99 on administrative costs would we?
 So why would we spend money given to do God’s work on gold to impress God when God really cares less about what is on the walls than what is in our hearts.

-The foundation of a home worthy of God begins in your heart.
-A close relationship with God will help you learn how to build on that foundation and produce a home that is truly worthy of God.
+The foundation of a home worthy of God begins in a person’s heart.
+A close relationship with God will help us learn how to build on that foundation and produce a home that is truly worthy of God.